 Not only will it do that, but it will also help keep your metabolism up so you don't start adding body fat.
 You should also be striving for 1-2 grams of protein per pound of body weight you have.
 So if you weigh 150 pounds, you want to get between 150-300 grams of protein a day.
 Each of these meals can be spread out 2-3 hours apart.

 Protein is the building block for muscle.
 Without it, you won't make the gains you are looking for.
-You can use whey protein at anytime of the day and it won't hurt you.
-There are many different brands and flavors out there, find one that suits your taste buds and isn't overly priced.
+You can use whey protein at any time of the day and it won't hurt you.
+There are many different brands and flavors out there; find one that suits your taste buds and isn't overpriced.

-You can use it pre-workout, post-workout, as a snack, or add some fruit and throw it in the blender to it and use it as a meal replacement.
+You can use it pre-workout, post-workout, as a snack, or add some fruit and throw it in the blender to use as a meal replacement.
 It is a quick and easy way to get your daily protein intake.

 It is a necessity to purchase a good multivitamin.
 You need to get proper vitamins and minerals which you can't get from food alone.
 A multivitamin is essential to help with everyday activities and give you exactly what your body needs to maintain a healthy lifestyle.

 Amino acids are the building blocks for protein.
 Without protein, gains are minimized.
 Amino acids are also used to help the brain function properly.
-Everyone needs BCAA's to help build muscle and recover.
-Yes, protein powder has amino acids in them, but look at the nutrition label and if they are in low doses, then it is best to get yourself some BCAAs.
+Everyone needs BCAAs to help build muscle and recover.
+Yes, protein powder has amino acids in it, but look at the nutrition label and if they are in low doses, then it is best to get yourself some BCAAs.

-Compound movements are what makes you grow.
-Isolation movements are more for shaping of muscles rather than jacking up the growth hormones in your body and gaining some mass.
+Compound movements are what make you grow.
+Isolation movements are more for shaping muscles rather than jacking up the growth hormones in your body and gaining some mass.
 Compound movements are the squats, deadlifts, barbell presses, military presses, and similar movements.

 They are any movement that requires more than one muscle to execute an exercise.
 These are the foundation to bodybuilding and bulking.

 It's a fact that you don't grow while in the gym.
 You grow while you rest outside of the gym.
-Sure when you have a nice hard pump in the gym and your muscles are swollen and look larger you think your getting bigger and bigger by each set.
+Sure, when you have a nice hard pump in the gym and your muscles are swollen and look larger, you think you're getting bigger and bigger with each set.
 You are incorrect.
 That nice pump that we all long for is only temporary.

 Then as your workout comes to an end, the fuel has surely run out and it will be starving for more to grow.
 If you don't feed your body, it can't grow.
 And it is especially needed post-workout because that is when your body absorbs nutrients best.

-Your body is literally starving for nutrients at the end of your workout and if you don't feed it then it simply can't repair itself and grow.
+Your body is literally starving for nutrients at the end of your workout.
+If you don't feed it, it simply can't repair itself and grow.

-The post-workout meal you need to be taking in around 45-50 grams of protein.
+At the post-workout meal, you need to be taking in around 45-50 grams of protein.
 Add in one to two times that amount of carbohydrates (90-100 grams).
 If you are a hard-gainer, make it closer to 2 with most all of them coming from simple sources.
-If you tend to gain weight easily, then it's better to stay closer to the equivalent of the amount of protein and make it half simple, half complex sources.
+If you tend to gain weight easily, it's better to stay closer to the equivalent of the amount of protein and make it half simple, half complex sources.

-This one isn't rocket science; you don't need a Ph.D. to understand.
+This one isn't rocket science; you don't need a PhD to understand.
 Obviously when you do cardio, you use up fuel (calories).
 Calories are what you need to grow.
 You take away calories, you take away gains.
-Now I'm not saying to stop cardio all together, because you don't need to.
+Now I'm not saying to stop cardio altogether, because you don't need to.